GlenKPeterson/Paguro/README2.md

 - Then `mvn clean test` on UncleJim

 #To Do
- - Improve tests for Tuple so that I can generate good tests as I generate more Tuples.
- - Make a bunch more Tuple classes, and maybe bunch more Function classes.
  - Bring unit test coverage back above 80%, or 85% if sensible.
 This basically means to add any and all practical tests for PersistentHashMap, then remove unused code.
  - Have an Ordered version of Transform as well as the (default) unreliable order.
 Only the ordered version can be used for implementing things like equals() and hashCode()
  - Bring back the pointer-arithmetic version of drop()